-When I was a kid one of my favorite things was crawling around in the top of a tall barn stacked almost to the top with peanut hay.
-While I read, I picked and munched on the peanuts buried in the hay within my reach; that’s where I really learned to love the printed word.
-Snuggled into my nest of hay, I devoured the Nancy Drew Mysteries— umm, umm.
+When I was a kid one of my favorite things was crawling around in a tall barn stacked almost to the top with peanut hay.
+While I read, perched in the very highest place, I picked and munched on the peanuts buried in the hay within my reach; that’s where I really learned to love the printed word.
+Snuggled into my nest of hay, I devoured the Nancy Drew Mysteries— umm, umm, good!

 The first book I remember reading was a Dick and Jane first grade reader.
 It was as exciting as any book I’ve read since.
 I loved that little book.
 I don’t know if I loved Dick And Jane because I was born loving books, or if I’ve loved books all my life because of that first Dick and Jane reader.